ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ---

-**Purpose/Abstract:** This chapter provides an overview of learning analytics as a research field, for doctoral students who may not have a technical background.
+**Abstract:** This chapter provides an overview of learning analytics as a research field, for doctoral students who may not have a technical background.
 After describing learning analytics and its typical purposes, you will learn about example learning analytics tools and the settings you could use them in.
 Aside from this beginner-friendly introduction, the chapter provides additional resources later exploration.

 ## Expected outcomes